 Chapter 197 of Nevada’s criminal code details many different types of offenses that you could be charged with for the wrongful exercise of your power as a public official.
 For example, under this chapter of Nevada’s code, you could be charged with a crime for knowingly approving fraudulent claims; for bribery; or for extortion.
 You could also be charged with other wrongful abuse of your position under Nevada Revised Statute section 197.180.

 N.R.S.
 197.180 defines the offense of wrongful exercise of official power in Nevada.
-It is a broad, general offense which applies when you have abused your power but the specific abuse of power you are accused of committing does not fit into another category of offense, such as extortion.
+It is a broad, general offense that applies when you have abused your power but the specific abuse of power you are accused of committing does not fit into another category of offense, such as extortion.

 Under N.R.S.
 197.180, you could be convicted of wrongful exercise of official power if you willfully take it upon yourself to exercise any power that you are not lawfully authorized to.
-If you exercise or officiate in an office or a place that you do not have legal authority to exercise power or to officiate in, you could be charged with a crime under N.R.S.
+If you exercise or officiate in an office or a place that you do not have the legal authority to exercise power or to officiate in, you could be charged with a crime under N.R.S.
 197.180.

 If you are convicted of violating N.R.S.
 197.180, you will be found guilty of a gross misdemeanor.
 A gross misdemeanor offense is more serious than a simple misdemeanor, although not as serious as a felony offense.
 You could be sentenced to incarceration and could be forced to pay a substantial fine, among other consequences of being found guilty.